 Learning objectives are used in courses to inform learners what they will be able to do at the end of instruction.
-Program accreditation usually uses the concepts of Bloom’s Taxonomy to determine whether or not learners are achieving course and program expected learning outcomes.
+Program accreditation usually uses Bloom’s Taxonomy concepts to determine whether learners achieve course and program expected learning outcomes.
 If learning objectives, course activities, and assessments are properly aligned, then the learning outcome measurements (assessments) prove that.
 Course objectives are generally stated as follows:

 You will be able to